surmwill/recycler_unity/RecyclerUnity/Assets/Recycler/Samples/Sample_All/README.md

 Each demo has a toolbar with a question mark explaining what functionality it tests and how to test it.
 You can also return back to the main demo menu through there.

+ADDITIONAL NOTES FOR TESTING:

+In the editor, each of these demos runs a "RecyclerValidityChecker" script alongside the recycler.
+The validity checker ensures (each frame) things like a proper ordering of entries, no duplicates, and that the entries' actual positions in the scene match their reported state.